 J.C.’s crane industry experience since 1979, is from when he maintained and operated many types of, locomotive, conventional truck, hydraulic, & crawler cranes.
 J.C. has also been involved with many critical multi-crane heavy capacity lifts such as the lifting of derailed 450 ton special 8 axle railroad ladle cars full of molten hot steel, and then to place them back onto the tracks.
 J.C. has operated cranes up to 225 ton lift capacity, and also driven tractor trailers hauling large over-dimensional loads weighing over 250 tons.

-Jimmy, Ann, & JC McHugh have a long history of assisting rail preservation operations to help those groups continue the heritage of America’s rail transportation industry.
+Jimmy & JC McHugh have a long history of assisting rail preservation operations and to help those groups continue the heritage of America’s rail transportation industry.

-Jimmy McHugh in the mid 1960’s began assisting several heritage railroads and trolley museums, with donations of supplying: cranes, rigging, and hauling of their rail equipment.
+Jimmy McHugh in the mid 1960’s began assisting several heritage railroads and trolley museums, with donations of supplying: cranes, rigging, and hauling of historical rail equipment.

 J.C.
-McHugh since 1979 and later with his wife Ann, have continued the McHugh family tradition of providing donations to heritage railroads and rail transportation museums.
+McHugh in 1979 continued the McHugh family tradition of providing donations to heritage railroads and rail transportation museums.
 These donations of materials and services have assisted in saving numerous vintage diesel locomotives from the scrapers torch.
-Today, many of those units can be found still in operation across the USA.